 When will I receive the proceeds for the sale of my item?

-Proceeds will be remitted 45 days after the auction, provided that we have received payment from the purchaser and that no consumer cancellation rights apply, as may be the case for certain European and UK buyers at European/UK online only auctions.
+Proceeds will be remitted 45 days after the auction, provided that we have received payment from the purchaser and in respect of online only auctions held in the EU, UK and Switzerland, the period during which certain EU and UK buyers may exercise the consumer cancellation right that applies to some purchases has ended without the right being exercised.
 Payment will be withheld if we have not received the ID documents required to complete your account.
 Consignors with items for sale on the Buy Now platform will receive payment 30 days after the item has been delivered to the buyer.

 What happens to my item if it is not sold?